open-tool/ultron/README.md

 - [Custom operation assertions](https://github.com/open-tool/ultron/wiki/Custom-operation-assertions)

 ***
+### Wiki
+The framework offers an excellent [wiki](https://github.com/open-tool/ultron/wiki) that addresses the majority of significant usage scenarios.

 ### A few words about syntax

 The standard syntax provided by Google is intricate and not intuitive.
 This is especially evident when dealing with RecyclerView interactions.